kost/fujprog/README.md

-# ULX2S / ULX3S JTAG programmer usage
+# ULX2S / ULX3S JTAG programmer

-FPGA ULX2/3 JTAG programmer.
+This is FPGA JTAG programmer for [ULX2/3S boards](https://radiona.org/ulx3s/).
+You need to have bitstream ready.

 ## Usage